211tbc/synthesis/docs/synthesis_install_read_me.txt

 -or make the paster server outside the console: ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve --daemon --pid-file=./paster.pid --log-file=./paster.log ./development.ini start
 -stop it with: ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini stop
+-run it foregrounded in the console with: ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini

 -Note, on first run, the wget operation above will drop index.html files into you input_files folder, but it'll just get moved to failed_files automatically, so not a problem.
+-If you get

 -Now, test the installation by moving test_files xml files over to input_files.
 Try the HUD_HMIS_3_0 XML files first, because those are most tested.